 - 2 tsp vanilla extract

 Preheat oven to 325F and line an 8 by 8 sheet baking pan with parchment paper.

 Combine dry ingredients (flour, baking soda, baking powder, salt and spices) in a bowl and stir to combine.

 In the bowl of an electric mixer, beat coconut oil until soft and fluffy.

 Add dark brown sugar and organic sugar and beat for 2-3 minutes.

 Add pumpkin puree, orange zest, maple syrup and egg and beat until thoroughly mixed.

 Add the flour mixture and the pumpkin ale in three alternating additions,starting and ending with the dry ingredients.

-Pour batter into prepared pan and bake for 35-40 minutes, or until done.
+Pour batter into prepared pan and bake for 35-40 minutes, or until a toothpick comes out cleanly.

 In a large sauce pan, combine light brown sugar, butter, heavy cream, pumpkin puree and salt.